Michael Cohen swipes at Trump as he reports to prison: ‘There still remains much to be told’

 COHEN LOBS BOMBS AT TRUMP DURING FIERY HEARING

-In an apparent swipe at President Trump, Cohen also said, “I hope that when I rejoin my family and friends that the country will be in place without xenophobia, injustice and lies at helm of our country.”
+Briefly addressing reporters outside his New York City apartment earlier in the morning, Cohen said: "There still remains much to be told and I look forward to the day that I can share the truth."

-Cohen faces a 2 p.m. deadline to report to the Federal Correctional Institution, Otisville, a federal prison in the countryside 70 miles northwest of New York City.
+He also took a final swing at Trump, suggesting he hopes the 2020 election ousts him.
+“I hope that when I rejoin my family and friends that the country will be in place without xenophobia, injustice and lies at helm of our country,” he said.

 COHEN GETS 3 YEARS IN PRISON FOR TAX FRAUD, CAMPAIGN FINANCE VIOLATIONS, LYING